M-a-l-w-a-r-e1/kaboom/README.md

 # kaboom
-Changes all active window titles to be awesome!!
+Changes all (main) active window titles to be awesome!!